coenhead/urList/README.md

 # urList
-A simple to do app using AngularJS
+A to do app using AngularJS and some LocalStorage - part of college degree